5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 2. Merriweather

 For example, The Good Batch sells baked goods.
-Merriweather easily adapts to all font sizes from bigger headings to smaller social media text, creating natural visual hierarchy and uniformity on the e-commerce store.
+Merriweather easily adapts to all font sizes, from bigger headings to smaller social media text, creating a natural visual hierarchy and uniformity in the eCommerce store.

 Screenshot of The Good Batch using Merriweather as the best font style for their e-commerce store